MacFJA/PharBuilder/README.md

 ## Important

-The only way to add none source code and none vendors files is to use `include` option of the `package` command
+ - The only way to add none source code and none vendors files is to use `include` option of the `package` command.
+ - The only way to trigger script on build is to use `composer.json` configuration with `package` command.

 ## Similar projects